ma-xk/property/README.md

 - ✅ **Municipality-Level Insights** - Granular analysis of municipal tax rates with automatic mill rate population for new properties

 **🔍 Search & Navigation**
-- ✅ **Global Search & Navigation** - Real-time search across all properties, people, and places with intelligent filtering and quick navigation
+- ✅ **Global Search & Navigation** - Real-time search across all properties, people, places, and deals with intelligent filtering and quick navigation
-- ✅ **Multi-Dashboard Analytics** - Overview dashboard plus specialized dashboards for properties, people, places, taxes, and analytics with detailed statistics and visual summaries
+- ✅ **Multi-Dashboard Analytics** - Overview dashboard plus specialized dashboards for properties, people, places, taxes, deals, and analytics with detailed statistics and visual summaries

 **🌱 Data Management & Seeding**
 - ✅ **Comprehensive Maine Data Seeding** - Automated scripts to populate the database with complete Maine municipal data including all counties, municipalities, and historical mill rates